MilovdZee/LEDCircleClock/README.md

 - LED ring.
 Search aliexpress for "241 led ring".
 The diameter is 170mm.

 ## Schematics
+Not really schematics but more like a wiring diagram.
+The schematics are not even worth drawing out :)

 <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/schematics.png" width=300/>

 ## 3D printed Case